enkidevs/curriculum/mongodb/intro/querying-arrays/Querying-an-array-with-the-all-operator.md

 Now that we know how to query an array for a single value, let's increase the value count and add additional query operators for a more precise query.

-Querying the same database as before [1:Previous Documents].
+Querying the same database as before [1].

 ```js
 db.pokedex.find({